Southern Style Buttermilk Biscuits

 Can you roll and cut these biscuits?

-Yes, you can if you like!
+Yes, you can use a biscuit cutter if you like!
 But dropping the biscuit dough by the spoonful is so much easier.
-It's the way Grandma used to do! in her cast iron skillet!
+It's the way Grandma used to do in her cast iron skillet!

 Why do biscuits need to touch when baking?

 Biscuits need to touch to help each other rise up nice and high.
-They're kinda like humans...they do better when they have something to lean on.
+They're kinda like most folks...they do better when they have something to lean on.
 A hot oven is also needed to help biscuits rise.

 How do you make biscuits flaky?